alshedivat/al-folio/_posts/2022-12-26-Crosscountry-skiing-001.md

 ---

-This is a tutorial for beginners with materials from youtube mainly.
+This is a tutorial for beginners with materials from Youtube mainly.

 ## The taste of cross-country skiing